Single-Wall Homes: The Plantation Classic

 FIXIT Advice: To Keep or To Cover?

-The Overlay (Double-Walling): You can furr out the interior by adding thin studs and drywall over the T&G. This gives you a modern look and a place to hide wires.
+Overlay (Double-Walling): You can furr out the interior by adding thin studs and drywall over the T&G. This gives you a modern look and a place to hide wires.

-The Stabilize & Seal: If you love the charm, we recommend a surgical approach.
+Stabilize & Seal: If you love the charm, we recommend a surgical approach.
 Replace damaged boards, upgrade to stainless steel fasteners, and use high-quality sealants at the transitions.

 The Bottom Line: Single-wall homes are a classic part of Oahu’s history, but they do present challenges and require a homeowner who keeps a close eye on paint and termites.
 And there are ways we can turn your single wall home into double wall.
 Let us FIXIT!